nlgreen/playlistify/README.md

 - verify that song is in playlist after adding
 - Migrate system to use a single "processed" playlist instead of sifting through all of them to determine the state
 - Song loading indicator on processed songs, like the liked songs has
-- Remove songs from playlist (if accidently clicked)
 - Token refreshing
 - Add a new playlist